It can be hard to stop being shy when it comes to what you need and denying others what they want. No one likes to say no.

 4. Try to compromise

-If you genuinely want to help whomever is asking your help, but what they’re asking is too much, try to come to a compromise of what you are able to offer.
+If you genuinely want to help whoever is asking your help, but what they’re asking is too much, try to come to a compromise of what you are able to offer.
 Come to a conclusion which suits both of you.

 You may not be able to give them exactly what they want, but you will still be able to offer assistance without having to give a flat ‘no’.